Total TimePrep: 10 min. Bake: 40 min.

 - Vanilla ice cream, optional

 - In a bowl, combine the flour, sugar and 2 tablespoons cocoa.
 Stir in milk and oil until smooth.
 Pour into a greased 8-in. square baking pan.
 Combine the brown sugar and remaining cocoa; sprinkle over batter.
 Pour hot water over top (do not stir).
-Bake at 350° for 40-45 minutes or until top of cake springs back when lightly touched.
+Bake at 350° until top of cake springs back when lightly touched, 40-45 minutes.
 Serve warm, with ice cream if desired.

 Editor's NoteAs a substitute for 1 cup of self-rising flour, place 1-1/2 teaspoons baking powder and 1/2 teaspoon salt in a measuring cup.
 Add all-purpose flour to measure 1 cup.